-The term Biedermeier now tends to refer to the style and culture of that time, rather than the specific period.
+The term Biedermeier now tends to refer to the style and culture of that era, rather than the specific period of history.

-Given the political situation, much of life retreated behind closed doors, so to speak.
-Conservatism and simple pleasures, rather than artistic and intellectual experimentation, characterised the Biedermeier.
+Given the political situation, much of life retreated behind closed doors.
+Conservatism and simple pleasures, rather than artistic and intellectual experimentation, characterised the times.
 The middle class grew in numbers, and the arts reflected their needs and interests.

 As a result, the Biedermeier became associated with genteel domestic idylls, elegant interiors and furniture design, paintings of landscapes, families and living rooms, music suited to performance at home (so-called house concerts), lightweight theatre and public dances, walks in the park, and similar.